Refine Neutrino Events Reconstruction with BEiT-3: Experiments

 \subsection{Dataset}

 Each event in the dataset is composed of a series of pulses.
-Most neutrino events have less or equal to $200$ pulses, and in most solutions the dimension of the model is less than $200$, meaning that if the number of pulses is bigger than the dimension, some of the pulses will be discarded.

-Each pulse has $6$ properties: sensor ID which corresponds to position ($x$, $y$, $z$), time, charge, auxiliary.
-Auxiliary determines the readout mode (LED current waveform) \citep{aartsen1612jinst}.
-This readout mode determines whether a pulse was in local coincidence to reduce PMT noise and read out by a fast waveform digitizer ($\textrm{auxiliary} = \textrm{False}$), or not ($\textrm{auxiliary} = \textrm{True}$).
-And normally False would give us a better result in the shape of the event, thus better result in the angle reconstruction.
-That's why during the embedding process, when the number of pulses is bigger than the dimension of the model, pulses with auxiliary $\textrm{False}$ are chosen first, then $\textrm{True}$.
+Each pulse has $6$ properties: DOM ID (which corresponds to position $x$, $y$, $z$), time, charge and auxiliary.

+Most neutrino events have less or equal to $200$ pulses, and in most Kaggle solutions the dimension of the model is less than $200$, meaning that if the number of pulses is bigger than the dimension, some of the pulses will be discarded.
+A common used method is choosing auxiliary.
+Auxiliary determines the readout mode (LED current waveform) \cite{aartsen1612jinst}.
+When $\textrm{auxiliary} = \textrm{False}$, it means that at least one neighboring DOM on the same string also records a signal within $1 \mu s$.
+Thus normally False would give us a better result in the shape of the event, thus better direction reconstruction performance.
+This is why during the embedding process, when the number of pulses is bigger than the dimension of the model, pulses with auxiliary $\textrm{False}$ are chosen first, then $\textrm{True}$.
-The biggest challenge of the dataset is its bigness (more than $138$ million events distributed in $660$ batches with the size of over 100 GBs), thus we only train the comparison model on one batch for $16$ epochs in comparison, see Sec. \ref{sec:headings42}, then we train the best model on about $80$ batches for $8$ epochs, see Sec. \ref{sec:headings43}.